 Statistics, or statistical procedures, refer to a set of mathematical procedures to organise, summarise and interpret data.
 Being able to analyse and interpret statistical data is a key skill for researchers and professionals from many different disciplines.
+You will need to make decisions based on statistical data, to interpret statistical data in research articles, and to conduct your own research and interpret its data

-This module introduces basic statistical concepts that underlie statistical analyses, such as types of measurement of data, and useful definitions related to samples and population.
+Explore basic statistical concepts that underlie statistical analyses, such as types of measurement of data, and useful definitions related to samples and population.

-Two families of statistics will also be discussed:
+Two families of statistics will also be discussed: Descriptive and Inferential

 The study of statistics involves the following skills and knowledge: